 Some common treatments for anhedonia include:

-Psychotherapy: Psychotherapy, also known as talk therapy, is a common treatment for anhedonia.
-This type of therapy can help you understand your disorder and learn how to cope with your symptoms.
+- Psychotherapy: Psychotherapy, also known as talk therapy, is a common treatment for anhedonia.
+Therapy can help you understand your disorder and learn how to cope with your symptoms.

 Common Myths Surrounding Anhedonia